Antonio Van Wyk: Mamelodi Sundowns Sign Bafana Bafana Star Ahead of Next Season

 "Antonio Van Wyk is officially part of the Yellow Family.
 Let's welcome him the Masandawana way," Sundowns announced through their official platforms on Tuesday.

 Van Wyk leaves Austria after making 53 appearances for SV Ried, contributing four goals and seven assists during his spell with the club.
 His efforts played a role in helping the team secure promotion to the country's top flight.
-Prior to his European adventure, the former Ubuntu Football Academy graduate spent three seasons with Stellenbosch.
+Before his European adventure, the former Ubuntu Football Academy graduate spent three seasons with Stellenbosch.

 The attacker expressed his delight at returning home to join one of Africa's most successful clubs.